Esraa-creator/reading-note/README.md

-# reading-note-
+# Code 201 Reading Notes
 My name is Esraa Aldawood, graduated from Hashemite University in 2019 as a Nutritionist .
-Currently , I am intrested in learning programming .
+Currently , I am intrested in learning programming ,coding and web developing.
+This table below contains interesting topics regarding HTML ,CSS and Java Script.